phansch/mini_rfc_for_cargo_lint_configuration/README.md

 `cargo clippy` work with the same underlying lint system and they may not expect to be able to configure tool lints through a Cargo configuration file.
 This is because other programming language ecosystems usually have completely separate tools for their lints.
-See the _Prior art and Rust_ section below for a small discussion of this problem.
+See the _Prior art_ section below for a small discussion of this problem.

 If we find a solution to `Cargo.toml` not being shareable across projects, we